AntCPLab/OpenCoral/README.md

 - Computation domain: Arithmetic protocols (modulo prime or power of two) are preferable for many applications because they offer integer addition and multiplication at low cost.
-However, binary circuits might a better option if there is very little integer computation.
+However, binary circuits might be a better option if there is very little integer computation.
 [See below](#finding-the-most-efficient-variant) to find the most efficient mixed-circuit variant.
 Furthermore, local computation modulo a power of two is cheaper, but MP-SPDZ does not